EGY.COM - COMMUNITY

 Lodges evidencing Ancient Egyptian names included Sphinx, New-Memphis, Pyramids, Cheops and Le Nil.
 Founded by Jules Cesar Zivy the latter loge was dependent on the Grand Orient of France.

-From the time of unlucky Kleber up until April 1964, Freemasonry continued uninterruptedly in Egypt.
+From Kleber up until April 1964, Freemasonry continued uninterruptedly in Egypt.
 What had started as a secret movement eventually came out in the open as evidenced by notices in newspapers, the social pages and other forms of printed media.

-Historians may assent however Freemasonry in Egypt came out of the closet during the Orabi Revolt of 1882.
-That Ahmed Orabi Pasha was himself a member of the Order was never proven, we know however that several of his supporters were.
+Historians may however assent Freemasonry in Egypt came out of the closet during the 1882 Orabi Revolt.
+That Ahmed Orabi Pasha was himself a member of the Order was never proven, we know however several of his supporters were.

 In his book How We Defended Orabi A.M.
 Broadley declares that Egypt's most liberal cleric, Sheik Mohammed Abdou, was himself an avowed Mason.
 "Sheikh Abdu was no dangerous fanatic or religious enthusiast, for he belonged to the broadest school of Moslem thought, held a political creed akin to pure republicanism, and was a zealous Master of a Masonic Lodge."

-Later in the same paragraph Broadbent states how many of the Deputies in the Egyptian Chamber had hastened to join the craft.
+Later in the same paragraph Broadbent states many deputies in the egypt's budding legislature hastened to join the craft.

 Broadbent gives us an insight on Freemasonry in Egypt during the 1880s when he differentiates between the principles and practice of Freemasonry in England and on the continent in Europe.
 While the British system embraced nothing more exciting than charity and good-fellow-ship, "foreign Masonry is almost avowedly an appropriate and convenient arena for political discussion, and both political and religious agitation."